Last Updated on January 1, 2023

 Shape Loss: Like most types of pillows these will occasionally lose shape and require fluffing and shaking to get back to its original form, however, this takes seconds and isn’t needed daily if even weekly.

-Not Cheap: Probably one of the most expensive pillow types you can get, however, if you don’t mind the price tag, in all other aspects and they cons listed above they will not disappoint.
+Not Cheap: Probably one of the most expensive pillow types you can get, however, if you don’t mind the price tag, in all other aspects and the cons listed above they will not disappoint your sleep quality.